MichaelWaruiru/file-sharing/README.md

 A lightweight local-network file sharing application built with **Go**.
 Transfer files between a **phone, laptop, or TV** without relying on cloud storage.

+Right now this is a skeleton which isn't polished yet to connect to devices automatically, especially in cases there's no WIFI at all.
+I am just playing around to see the end product, or abandon it for the next 2 years.
+Lol!

 ## Features

 * 📱 Phone, 💻 Laptop & 📺 TV support
-* 🔗 Automatic browser sessions
-* 🔒 Private session-based file storage
 * 📤 Upload and download files
-* 📋 Send a copy to the connected device
+* 📋 Send a copy/move to the connected device
-* 🚚 Send and move files to the connected device
 * 🌐 Works over the same local network
-* 📊 Download history per session
 * 🔲 Terminal QR code for quick connection

 ## How It Works